mokkjack/EECS581-Project3/README.md

 * More uses with the global currency
 * Sound effects for the website
 * Punishment for bail-out usage
-* New Difficulty: Tax Mode
+* New Difficulty: Tax Mode <br>
-    This mode will have a tax deduction after five rounds.
+    This mode will have a tax deduction after five rounds. <br>
     Users can "Evade Tax", a (30% success change) to avoid tax.